mattfullerton/volkszaehler_scripts/readHeat/README.md

 gcc main.c mbus-decode.c mbus.c -o main -lm
 ```

 The `run.sh` script (`chmod 700 run.sh` to make executable) is the clunky part: it pipes commands into the mbus-test program and redirects the output to text files.
 The main text output is parsed and the data used to send to Volkszaehler, by a Python script.
+And at the end, it tells the computer to shutdown in 5 minutes time!
+You've been warned!
+And yes, this script is assumed to run as root.
+In fact, the final, finishing clunk is to have it run automatically at startup (cronjob `@reboot`) and connect the Raspberry PI to a mechancal timer-switch that powers it on 4 times a day (our meter allows 4 readings per day).